trustedlogin/trustedlogin-connector/readme.txt

 == Changelog ==

+= 1.2 on August 5, 2024 =

+- Added support for free trials
+- Added a loading indicator when adding, updating, or deleting a team
+- Improved handling errors returned from TrustedLogin app
+- Fixed inability to connect to a team using the dropdown when there are multiple teams

 = 1.1.1 on April 30, 2024 =

 - Added `index.html` files to log directories to prevent potential browsing